atrauzzi/protoculture/readme.md

 Beyond that, Protoculture assumes nothing about your situation.

 ### In Detail
-The concepts expressed by this layering have similar if not identical siblings across other languages and frameworks.
+While the layering Protoculture provides has similar if not identical siblings across other languages and frameworks, its big advantage is in how all of it is tied together.
+In that sense, Protoculture is not a full framework, but an application framework.

-Protoculture builds upon the standard Promise APIs.
+Protoculture builds upon the standard ES Promise APIs.
 While Protoculture is authored in TypeScript, you can definitely use it from regular ES.

 #### Service Providers